CemraJC/clickfix/WARNING.md

 from the [Github releases page][releases] then its integrity is ensured.

 The full source of ClickFix is uploaded to *this* Github repository.
-If you would like to verify that the code behind the program is not dangerous, read through [the main script][script] or compile it yourself with [AutoHotKey][ahk].
+If you would like to verify that the code behind the program is not malicious, read through [the main script][script] or compile it yourself with [AutoHotKey][ahk].

 If you are having trouble with ClickFix being blocked by antivirus software, add